2022 Capital Project

 In October 2022, the Warrensburg Central School District voters approved a capital project aimed at enhancing the learning spaces in our schools, preparing students to enter the workforce, and addressing critical infrastructure needs, such as replacing the boilers at the high school and fuel tanks at both buildings, in addition to updating the high school parking lot to increase safety and improve traffic flow.

 After receiving approval from the New York State Education Department, we are able to begin construction.
-To combat any inconveniences that may occur as construction gets underway, our district team will be meeting every two weeks with our architectural firm and construction management firm, along with on-site contractors, to discuss progress and address any issues.
+To combat any inconveniences that may occur as construction gets underway, our district team is meeting every two weeks with our architectural firm and construction management firm, along with on-site contractors, to discuss progress and address any issues.
 We will keep the community informed in advance of upcoming work, and update on progress as we begin.

 Our goal is to have the work completed to the greatest extent possible by September 2025.
 As we move forward, we will provide you with updates on the status of our projects.
 Below are the highlights you can look forward to when the project is completed.